California Public Records Act FAQs

 • Your contact information for response to your request, preferably an email address

-Please make every effort to research the records you are requesting, prior to submitting your request.
-There is a vast amount of information, resources, and records available on the POST Website, by utilizing the search tool, or browsing the topics related to your request.
+Please make every effort to research the POST records you are requesting, prior to submitting your request.
+A vast amount of information, resources, and records are already available on the POST Website, by utilizing the search tool, or browsing the topics related to your request.
 Common questions for information might be found using the following resources:

 4. How to make a Public Records Act Request